 - directing unsafe work to cease

-- issuing provisional improvement noticed (PINs).
+- issuing provisional improvement notices (PINs).

 An officer is a person who makes, or helps make a decision which affects either the whole or a major part of a business or undertaking.
-If a person has the capacity to significantly affect the financial standing of the organisation, they are recognized as an officer.
+If a person has the capacity to significantly affect the financial standing of the organisation, they are recognised as an officer.

-You are considered to be an Officer if you are an officer:
+You are considered to be an officer if you are an officer:

 - within the meaning of section 9 of the Corporations Act 2001